CharithaS/CharithaS.github.io/README.md

 ### About Me:
-- Working as Software Engineer for Dell EMC in Storage Area Network.
-More about me can be found in my [resume](https://github.com/CharithaS/CharithaS.github.io/blob/master/CharithaResume-Updated.pdf)
+- Working as Senior Consultant in Virtusa Consulting Services Pvt., Ltd., More about me can be found in my [CV](https://github.com/CharithaS/CharithaS.github.io/blob/master/Charitha-CV.docx)

 ### Internship at NIT Karnataka:
 - _**Predicting Relevant News Events for Timeline Summaries using Supervised Machine Learning Technique:**_